KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-06-30-using-variables.md

 This line of code does the exact same thing as it did before: passes the values `50`, `75`, `30`, and `20` into the `ellipse` function as parameters to set the `x`, `y`, `width`, and `height` of the ellipse.

-The only difference is that these values are obtained by applying operators to other values.
+The only difference is that these values are calculated by applying operators to other values.

 {% include codepen-new.html slug-hash="wzAJNL" height="100" %}